 Diversity, equity, and inclusion

 Our organization was founded on a simple premise—that people everywhere, regardless of identity or circumstances, should have the chance to live a healthy, productive life.
-We are working toward a future that is more diverse, equitable, and inclusive for all.

 In 2021, we published our DEI Commitment Statement and developed our first diversity, equity, and inclusion (DEI) strategic framework, which lays out our plans for achieving transformational outcomes through increased diversity of talent, equitable practices, and an inclusive culture.
 The framework aims for systemic change across four pillars: Leadership Accountability, Talent, Culture, and Partnerships & Voice.